Hartswood Films

 Hartswood Films is a British television production company founded by Beryl Vertue in 1979.
 They have also produced dramas such as Jekyll, as well as documentaries, and the 1990s ITV/BBC sitcom Men Behaving Badly.

-In 2009, Hartswood opened a production office in Cardiff, which works alongside BBC Wales' "drama village" in Cardiff Bay.
+In 2009, Hartswood opened a production office in Cardiff, which works alongside BBC Cymru Wales' "drama village" in Cardiff Bay.
 The company's first Cardiff-based production is Sherlock, co-created by Steven Moffat.

+In July 2024, ITV Studios acquired a majority stake in Hartswood Films.